Introduction

 What is the ePrivacy Regulation?

-The ePrivacy Regulation is a law that requires websites to obtain consent from users before storing or accessing cookies on their devices.
-This regulation is designed to protect the privacy of electronic communications and will have a significant impact on the use of cookies.
+The ePrivacy Regulation, which is a veritable cornerstone of legislation, mandates that websites are required to procure the consent of users prior to storing or accessing cookies on their devices.
+This regulation, which is intended to safeguard the sanctity of electronic communications, will undoubtedly have a significant bearing on the deployment of cookies.

 Are there any other regulations I should be aware of?